gradle/native-platform/readme.md

 ### 0.2

-Fixes to make native library extraction multi-process safe.
+* Fixes to make native library extraction multi-process safe.
+* Fixes to windows terminal detection and reset.

 ### 0.1